anandngn/tmppub/C2_CompViz/Writeup.md

 ## Future Work & Possible Improvement

+By applying these models to street view images, objects can be identified and assigned confidence scores, aiding in applications such as smart city planning, autonomous driving, and surveillance.
+Each model offers distinct advantages depending on the requirements of computational efficiency, accuracy, and deployment environment.

 We identified several potential avenues for improving performance, but they would require additional resources and a higher computing budget.
 These include:
 - Increase the training steps: Each model was trained for only 2000 steps, which is relatively low for such kinds of data and complex architectures.
 So, increasing the number of training steps till the loss reaches the plateau can further improve performance.
 - Data augmentation: techniques such as flipping, scaling, and random cropping.
 More advanced techniques such as color jittering, rotation, and translation can also be used to improve the model's accuracy.
 - Hyperparameter tuning: Fine-tuning the hyperparameters can potentially improve the model's performance.
 - Handling occlusion and partial object detection: In this project, we focused on detecting complete objects.
 However, in an urban environment, objects are often partially occluded or obstructed.
 Developing techniques to handle partial object detection can further improve the model's performance.

+Write a brief summary of your experiments and suggest the best model for this problem.
+This should include the accuracy (mAP) values of the models you tried.
+Also, discuss the following:

+- How does the validation loss compare to the training loss?
+- Did you expect such behavior from the losses/metrics?
+- What can you do to improve the performance of the tested models further?